tonight-halfmoon/slv-n-erlang/concurrent/otp/gen.server/readme.md

 I did not need to explicitely implement control source code on logging debug messages in runtime, as I had to do that when I utilised Erlang module `proc_lib` in [`RSSP`]( ../special.processes/ebin/rssp.app) when OTP Special Processes applied there.
 OTP standard behviour `gen_server` makes use of Erlang module `proc_lib` and when option `{debug,Dbgs}` is provided with [`gen_server:start_link`](http://erlang.org/doc/man/gen_server.html#start_link-3) then all the boiler plate is done.
 Of course, this does not come with a surprise, as described in Erlang [STDLIB documentation](http://erlang.org/doc/apps/stdlib/index.html).

+# Communicting through RabbitMQ broker via AMQP Client

+To demonstrate concurrently communicating processes, I integrated application AMQP client.
+The example implemented, say a client requests data statistics.
+GenRS will process the request and submit the result as a payload with a message on a RabbitMQ broker queue using AMQP client publisher.
+The client subscribes to the same queue as a AMQP client consumer and receives the message.

 # Future Work

 ## Testing